Simple but Challenging Activity for the First Day of Math Class

 Students work in small groups of 3 or 4 to create a rectangle using all 12 of the pentominoes.
 That's it - make a rectangle, with no gaps or overlaps.
 Students are given a frame to work within (as shown in the photo).
 As I said, it sounds pretty simple, but if you've attempted it yourself, you know that it's not as easy as it sounds.

-In my classroom, I only had 12 by 5 inch frames, which I inherited from someone along the way.
+In my classroom, I only had 12 by 5 inch frames for the pentomino activity, which I inherited from someone along the way.
 I decided, though, that I wanted to make frames with different dimensions (10 by 6 and 15 by 4), so I made those on the computer (on 8.5 x 11 pages).

 So the pentominoes would fit into these frames, I had to make the pentominoes smaller.
 So, now I have 3 different sizes of pentominoes (once I cut them out and laminate them!)